canincarlos/LastCatStanding/README.md

 ### Complications

 I knew that there would be issues with normalizing image sizes, as well as centering images/objects, across screensizes.
-I did not attempt to remedy the image size issue do to the constraints/focus of the exam.
+I did not attempt to remedy the image size issue due to the constraints/focus of the exam.

 Next, when implementing Local Storage; after clearing the local storage the page needs to be refreshed (`window.location.reload()`) immediately, otherwise the Local Storage won't be cleared.